celestiaorg/docs/developers/blobstreamx-proof-queries.md

 ---
-description: Learn how to query the inclusion proofs used in Blobstream X
+description: Learn how to query the inclusion proofs used in Blobstream
 ---

-# Blobstream X proofs queries
+# Blobstream proofs queries

 <!-- markdownlint-disable MD010 -->